 Details:

-While competitors use the amount of displacement determined by an input module, this machine uses speed to transfer key-input to the accumulator.
+While competitors use the amount of displacement determined by an input module to transfer key-input to the accumulator, this machine uses speed to transfer the entered digit.
 To do so keys in each column are connected to a kind of gearbox with 9 speeds.
 If a “1” is pushed, the lowest gear is activated, if a “2” is pushed, the second gear is activated and so on.
 When a calculation operation is activated (e.g. “+”) the machine makes a rotation to transfer the selected digits from all columns into the accumulator.

 While this is an analogue operation, a smart construction properly digitises the results at the end of the operation.